dutlxq2014/ApkParser/README.md

 The `common` module provides several tool implementations to facilitate the procedure of parsing e.g. RandomAccessStreamer, LogUtil, PrintUtil and more.

-If you have interest in this work, feel free to fork and extend more features as you lik.
+If you have interest in this work, feel free to fork and extend more features as you like.
 Ideas worth spread.